wt29/HWSRedirector/README.md

 I'll add some basic HW but I think you will need

-1. A basic ESP32/8266 with WiFi (they all have them) - I used a Lolin C3 Mini but almost any thing would work. https://www.aliexpress.com/item/1005004740051202.html
+1. A basic ESP32/8266 with WiFi (they all have them) - I used a Lolin C3 Mini but almost any ESP thing would work. https://www.aliexpress.com/item/1005004740051202.html
 2. 25A Contactor with 12V trigger - I used a "Finder 22.32" with both NC and NO contacts
 3. 12V power supply - a 1A wall wart will do
 4. Small DC-DC converter to provide 5V to the ESP - https://core-electronics.com.au/dc-dc-adjustable-step-down-module-5a-75w.html  as an example